Geeksltd/MSharp.Docs/how-to/javascript/addingLibrary.md

 }
 ```

 By doing this, Visual Studio will automatically download the packages.
-After adding libraries, then use this code:
+After adding libraries, then you can use this code:

 ```csharp
 public class SomePage : RootPage